 "Please help, people understand my words.
 It saddens me to hear them defend these things.
 They are mistaken.
 I am glad I will be judged by God and not men, because if I come forward, all I will receive is hate, not justice.
 Hate, not help.
 Until this changes somehow, others like myself will be afraid to come forward, and afraid if they don’t.
 For now, I will keep trying to stop on my own."
 (AFRAID AND SO ALONE--From the Nels Crenshaw show, K-TALK Radio)

-We are proposing that we have the answers that this young man needed and may still need.
-We are teaching them here in this book.
+We are proposing that we have some answers that this young man needed and may still need.